institut-de-genomique/saturn/README.md

      $$ make; make install;
   4. Modify if needed the Perl , R and sh interpreters that have been set to /usr/bin/perl , /usr/bin/env Rscript, and /bin/bash

-# Result

-Several directory are created in the output directory :
-        - files : contain sample files of increasing size generated from the input fastq files
-        - data : contain the output files of fastx_estimate_duplicatedReads on each sample and a file 'duplicates_data.csv' which sumarize level of duplication.
-This last file is used in input for neoreg which create a estimation of the saturation
-        - output : contain results images and stats of saturn (via neoreg).

 # ACKNOWLEDGMENTS